Reconstructing Sparticle masses at the LHC using Generative Machine Learning: Results

-We first study the performance of our network on a benchmark signal point with $m_{\lsptwo}=600~$GeV and $m_{\lspone}=200~$GeV.
 The network is trained on $1.2 \times 10^5$ event samples, for 100 epochs using a batch size of 128, and is applied on a test dataset for the same signal benchmark.
 We show the true and generated parton-level distributions for the $p_x$, $p_y$, and $p_z$ of the next-to-lightest neutralino $\lsptwo$ and its daughter $\lspone$ in Fig.~\ref{fig:fixed_point}.
 We observe that the distributions generated by the network have a good overlap with the true parton-level across the bulk of phase space.
 This is indicated by the respective lower panels, where we show the ratio of the generated parton-level to the true parton-level, which remains roughly within $10-15\%$ except in the tails of the distribution, where larger deviations are observed due to lower event statistics.

 Next, we investigate the network's ability to interpolate across different values of $m_{\lspone}$, keeping the mass of $\lsptwo$ fixed at $m_{\lsptwo} = 600~$GeV.
 To this end, we train the network on signal events generated with $m_{\lspone}$ ranging between 50~GeV to 400~GeV, with a 50~GeV step size.
 We consider 35000 events from each benchmark point.
 Here again, the network is trained for 100 epochs with a batch size of 128.
 To test the network's performance, we consider signal events generated with $m_{\lspone}$ varying between the same range, 50~GeV to 400~GeV, but with a step-size of 25~GeV.
 For each signal benchmark in the test dataset, we evaluate the reconstruction efficiency of $m_{\lspone}$, defined as the fraction of events where the difference between the generated mass of the lightest neutralino $m_{\lspone}^{\textrm{pred}}$ and its true mass, represented here as $m_{\lspone}^{\textrm{true}}$, lies within a tolerance $\Delta m$, $ |m_{\lspone}^{\mathrm{pred}} - m_{\lspone}^{\mathrm{true}}| < \Delta m$.
 In Fig.~\ref{fig:reco_eff_nlsp_600GeV}, we present the reconstruction efficiencies for three different tolerances, $\Delta m = 10,\, 20$, and 30~GeV.
-For $\Delta m = 30~$GeV, our network achieves a reconstruction efficiency of $\gtrsim 80\%$ over the entire range $50~\mathrm{GeV} \leq m_{\lspone} \leq 400~\mathrm{GeV}$, even for intermediate mass points not included in the training dataset.
-The reconstruction efficiency drops to $\gtrsim 60\%$ over the entire $m_{\lspone}$ range, for a smaller tolerance $\Delta m = 20~$GeV.
-These results indicate that the network successfully interpolates across the wide parameter space and generalizes well to reconstruct previously unseen mass points.